 Your application is typically reviewed by a Department Admissions Committee comprised primarily of OISE faculty.
 All aspects of your application are thoroughly considered, including the Registrar’s Office academic assessment, your résumé, statement of intent, and letters of reference.
 The specific methods of each committee vary; some formally rank applications while others arrive at a general consensus per individual file.

 The Department Admissions Committee makes a recommendation on admission to the Registrar’s Office.
 Recommendations are reviewed and correspondence to applicants is prepared.
-The time that the evaluation process requires can fluctuate for a number of reasons.
-Both the Registrar’s Office and departments recognize the importance of notifying applicants of results as soon as possible.

 When will I know the results of my application?